-Growing up I always heard the term “stick and stone can break your bones but words cannot hurt you.
-Well, this is not true because words do hurt and can cause deeper wounds that stick and stones.
+Growing up I always heard the term “stick and stone can break your bones but words cannot hurt you.”
+Well, this is not true because words do hurt and can cause deeper wounds than sticks and stones.
 That’s why we must be careful what we say to each other.

-It’s better however for us, to let our words be used to build up, encourage and edify.
+It’s better, however, to let our words be used to build up, encourage and edify.
 And if we have something negative to say let it be done constructively.
-For our words can have a serious impact on an individual’s life.
+Our words can have a serious impact on an individual’s life.

 The Effects of Negative Words

-I can remember some of the negative things spoken to me by family members, friends those who were in authority over me… e.g teacher.
+I can remember some of the negative things that were said to me by family members, friends, and those in authority over me… e.g teacher.
 And I am sure you can too.

-I however never let any of their words define me but instead, I prove them all wrong.
+I never let any of their words define me.
+Instead, I prove them all wrong.

-Negative words can also affect your mental health.
-You see when a person takes the negative words spoken to them and internalizes them into their belief systems it can cripple the individual mentally and stop them from living up to their true potential and purpose.
-They would feel as though they are not enough, hopeless and frustrated.
-Which then drives them to depression.
+Negative words can also affect our mental health.
+When a person takes the negative words spoken to them and internalizes the words into their belief systems, it can cripple that individual mentally and stop them from living up to their true potential and purpose.

 The Importance of Affirming Others